Back to all posts

 Polanco / ReformaPremium hotels, museums, business polishStrong for corporate or luxury travelMore cross-city friction on match day

 Staying near Estadio Azteca can make sense if your trip is short, match-focused, and low on daily-life expectations.
-If you fly in, attend a match, and leave soon after, proximity has value.
-It may also work for guests who dislike long transfers, are traveling with older family members, or have accessibility needs that make the final approach more important.
+Fly in, attend one match, leave soon after.
+In that case, proximity has value.

 The weak point is everything outside the match window.
 The immediate stadium area is not where most first-time visitors want to spend their full Mexico City trip.
-You will likely have fewer walkable restaurants, fewer polished furnished apartments, fewer cafe-work options, and less of the CDMX experience people usually come for.
+You will usually have fewer walkable restaurants, fewer polished furnished apartments, fewer cafe-work options, and less of the CDMX routine people usually come for.

-Coyoacan and Tlalpan are better southern alternatives than staying right by the stadium.
-They give you more neighborhood character, plazas, food, and local routine.
-The tradeoff is that they still place you farther from Roma, Condesa, Polanco, Reforma, and many first-trip plans.
+Coyoacan and Tlalpan are better southern alternatives than staying right beside the stadium.
+They give you more neighborhood character, plazas, food, and local rhythm.
+The tradeoff is that they still put you farther from Roma, Condesa, Polanco, Reforma, and many first-trip plans.

 Choose the south if the match is the product.
 Choose central if the city is the product.

-Narvarte is the neighborhood I would put on more shortlists than most visitors expect.
+Narvarte belongs on more World Cup shortlists than most visitors expect.

-This is especially relevant for longer stays.
+This matters most for longer stays.
 If your World Cup trip is also a remote-work stay, family visit, scouting trip, or multi-week base, Narvarte can feel more livable than the stadium area and less expensive than Roma or Condesa.
-Start with our main Narvarte furnished stays page if you want a quieter apartment-first base.
+Start with Narvarte furnished stays if you want a quieter apartment-first base.

-It is not the best fit if you want every night to happen outside your front door.
+Narvarte is not the best fit if you want every night to happen outside your front door.
 For that, Roma Norte and Condesa are stronger.
-But if you want a practical base with a better match-day posture than Polanco or far-west CDMX, Narvarte belongs in the conversation.
+But if you want a practical base with better south-side logic than Polanco or far-west CDMX, Narvarte is worth taking seriously.

 Roma Norte and Condesa are still the easiest recommendation for many first-time visitors.
 They are not closest to Estadio Azteca, but they are better for the other 90% of the trip.